-Working With Donald Trump Was Like ‘A Hostage Situation Every Day,’ Says Republican Insider
+Working With Donald Trump Was Like 'A Hostage Situation Every Day,' Says Republican Insider

 Other sources confirmed that both Perdue and Loeffler were under intense pressure both from Trump as well as his lawyer, Rudy Giuliani, to shape their campaign around talking points that the New York real estate mogul wanted, including the allegation that the 2020 presidential election had been stolen from him.

-Conservative Erick Erickson noted that he believed such demands ended up costing Republicans the two Georgia senate seats — which marked the first time two Democrats have filled the seats in 20 years.
+Conservative Erick Erickson noted that he believes such demands ended up costing Republicans the two Georgia Senate seats -- which marked the first time two Democrats have filled the seats in 20 years.

 "The going all-in on the cult of personality around President Trump hurt them as a result," he said.